symfony/symfony-docs/book/templating.rst

   that the template is not located in any bundle, but instead in the root ``app/Resources/views/`` directory.

-In the :ref:`overiding-bundle-templates` section, you'll find out how each template living inside the ``AcmeBlogBundle``, for example, can be overridden by placing a template of the same name in the ``app/Resources/AcmeBlogBundle/views/`` directory.
+In the :ref:`overriding-bundle-templates` section, you'll find out how each template living inside the ``AcmeBlogBundle``, for example, can be overridden by placing a template of the same name in the ``app/Resources/AcmeBlogBundle/views/`` directory.
 This gives the power to override templates from any vendor bundle.